RAILUSM/Model-free-IRL/README.md

 If you use this code, please cite the <A HREF="http://www.cs.usm.edu/~banerjee/papers/jdbAAAI19.pdf">paper</A> as:

-Vinamra Jain, Prashant Doshi, and Bikramjit Banerjee. <b>Model-free IRL using maximum likelihood estimation</b>. (to appear) in the Proceedings of the 33rd AAAI Conference on Artificial Intelligence (AAAI-19), Honolulu, HI, 2019.
+Vinamra Jain, Prashant Doshi, and Bikramjit Banerjee. <b>Model-free IRL using maximum likelihood estimation</b>. in the Proceedings of the 33rd AAAI Conference on Artificial Intelligence (AAAI-19), pages 3951-3958, Honolulu, HI, 2019.